alex-michaud/bun-hono-boilerplate/README.md

 10. Install PGLite and its adapter

 PGLite is a lightweight, file-based database.
-Its suitable from demo projects like this one but not for production use.
+It's suitable for demo projects like this one, but not for production use.
 If you're planning to build a production-ready application, you should consider using a docker service instead.
+A docker service is more similar to what you will use in production.
 You can refer to the file `docker-compose.yml` in this repository for an example of how to set up a Postgres database with Docker.

 ```bash